 - If you are pregnant or experiencing a late menstrual period

 - If you are you taking oral contraceptives or receiving hormonal treatment

 - If you are you taking any type of fertility medication or having fertility treatments

 - If you are you currently breastfeeding

 Breast MRI is an exceptional tool for breast cancer diagnosis and staging, however, this technology must be administered by experienced practitioners who understand its appropriate uses and limitations.
-Radiology & Imaging Specialists has extensive experience in all facets of breast imaging and MRI.
-Our board certified radiologists, technologists, and specialized equipment offer state-the-art breast imaging and interpretations.
+Radiology & Imaging Specialists at Lakeland Regional Health has extensive experience in all facets of breast imaging and MRI.
+Our board-certified radiologists, technologists, and specialized equipment offer state-the-art breast imaging and interpretations.